LuisGVaz/PoC_IDP/privateCloud/IaC/README.md

 // TODO Add the terraform installation process.

+## Create a user and a API secret in PROXMOX is needed #

+// TODO How to create user and API token for automation.

 ## How to configure main.tf and how to apply
 // TODO Add the server endpoint where the terraform is executed.